 - 1 garlic clove, minced

-- 2 cups of sourdough* bread cubes ½-inch size cubes
+- 2 c sourdough* bread cubes ½-inch size cubes

-- 1 tablespoon plus 1 teaspoon extra-virgin olive oi
+- 1 tbsp plus 1 teaspoon extra-virgin olive oi

 - 3 romaine lettuce hearts